Nitul067/TI-Lib/README.md

 >   Stochastic, ROC, ADX, SuperTrend etc.

 ### Inputs to every indicator function
-You have to give pandas dataframe as first parameter with columns are in this ["Open", "High", "Low", "Close", "Volume"] format.
+You have to give pandas dataframe as first parameter with columns are in ["Open", "High", "Low", "Close", "Volume"] format.